benm4ckenzie/assignment-one/README.md

 - [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)
     - The project uses **CSS** to add style to the HTML5 elements.

 ## Testing

 Throughout the development of the webpage, there was continuous testing and evaluation to ascertain whether the website functioned as planned.

 The website was developed, as previously indicated, with minimalism in mind whilst drawing on the artistic side of the band and using their iconic imagery to appeal to both current and prospective fans.

 The 'inspect' tool in Google Chrome was my primary testing aparatus for my website when investigating the functionality and useability of the site at various screen resolutions.
-Whilst developing all sections of the website I continually reverted back to this tool to ensure the product matched my expectations.
+Whilst developing all sections of the website I continually reverted back to this tool to ensure the product matched my expectations and make any styling modifications required at various screen resolutions.

 In addition to 'inspect' in Google Chrome, I frequented [W3C's HTML validation](https://validator.w3.org/) service as well as [W3C's CSS validation](https://jigsaw.w3.org/css-validator/) service to ensure my code fulfilled the necessary criteria.